FSFE Timeline - Working for Free Software since 2001

 Ada & Zangemann animated movie released

-Dowiedz się więcejThe FSFE channels community input on Cyber Resilience Act (CRA)
+Dowiedz się więcejCommunity input on the Cyber Resilience Act

-The FSFE and the Italian Linux Society jointly launched Refund4Freedom, a new initiative supporting consumers in reclaiming the cost of unwanted Windows licences bundled with new hardware.
+The FSFE and the Italian Linux Society jointly launched Refund4Freedom, an initiative to support users in reclaiming the cost of the unwanted Windows licences bundled with their new purchased hardware.

 The FSFE organised the symposium “Public Money?
-Public Code! in practice” in Essen, where representatives from public administration, politics, business, academia and civil society discussed how Free Software procurement, sustainable funding and collaboration with the Free Software ecosystem can reduce dependencies and strengthen digital sovereignty.
+Public Code! in practice”,where representatives from public administration, politics, business, academia, and civil society discussed how Free Software procurement, funding, and ecosystem collaboration can reduce dependencies and strengthen digital sovereignty.

-The FSFE launched the Legal Corner, a regular column that seeks to explain various legal concepts that Free Software developers may encounter, as well as explore current events in the legal realm that impact Free Software.
+The FSFE started publishing the Legal Corner, a regular column that seeks to explain the diverse legal concepts that Free Software developers may encounter, as well as explore current events in the legal realm that mpact Free Software.

-The FSFE discussed what the world might would look like in the different areas of our work in 2048 and took significant strides toward this vision.
+The FSFE discussed what the world could look like across the different areas of our work by 2048, and made significant strides toward that vision.

 Dowiedz się więcej2024